 Outpost Capacity.
 Storage and compute capacity resources available to your Outpost, accessed and managed from the Outposts console.

 Service Link.
-The networking route used to communicate between the AWS Region and Outpost device.
+The networking route used to communicate between the AWS Region and your device.

 How to order an Outpost device

-Before you order an Outpost, make sure your site meets the detailed physical requirements needed to accommodate the device, all of which are specified on the AWS website.
+Before you order an Outpost, make sure your site meets the detailed physical requirements, all of which are specified on the AWS website.
 You'll also need an AWS Enterprise Support plan.
 Once you've checked those boxes, follow these steps to order, install and launch your Outpost.

 - Access the Outposts console at https://console.aws.amazon.com/outposts/.
 Then, select the Create Outpost option.

-- Enter a name and description for the Outpost installment.
+- Enter a name and description for the installment.

 - Select the next option of Create Site.
 Fill out the form and submit.
 Then, select the site and choose an Availability Zone.